 One of the most alluring reasons to opt for powder detergent is its price tag.
-It costs less because it takes more chemistry to build liquid detergents, according to Shoaib Arif, manager of applications and technical service at Pilot Chemical, a surfactant maker.
+It costs less because it takes more chemistry to build liquid detergents, according to Shoaib Arif, manager of applications and technical service at Pilot Chemical.
 Plus: This product will whiten your laundry without bleach.

-The main surfactant in powder detergent is linear alkylbenzene sulfonate, which is highly effective on outdoor stains like mud, clay, or grass.
+The main cleaning agent in powder detergent is linear alkylbenzene sulfonate, which is highly effective on outdoor stains like mud, clay or grass.
 You can also follow this guide on how to remove stains.

 Most liquid detergent contains alcohol ethoxylates among its ingredients, which are effective on challenging oily stains.
 Did you know you can use ice cubes in your laundry?
 Here’s how.

-It’s generally considered easier to pour out a small amount of liquid soap into the washing machine in comparison to scooping out a portion of powder.
-And if you’re not skilled at transferring the powder, it’s a pain to clean up any droppings.
-Lastly, powdered laundry detergent comes in a cardboard box that’s heavy, hard to carry, and rips easily, especially if it gets wet.
+Many people consider it easier to pour out a small amount of liquid soap into the washing machine than scooping out a portion of powder.
+If you’re not skilled at transferring the powder, it’s a pain to clean up any droppings.
+And powdered laundry detergent comes in a cardboard box that’s heavy, hard to carry and rips easily, especially if it gets wet.